10 Biggest Price Target Changes For Tuesday - Benzinga

 [TODAY ONLY] Get 40% OFF Benzinga's winning options trading strategy even during bear markets.
 Click Here to See the Trades!

-- Piper Sandler reduced the price target for Cronos Group Inc. CRON from $7 to $4.
-Cronos Group shares fell 0.9% to $3.50 in pre-market trading.
+- Jefferies reduced the price target for Gemini Therapeutics, Inc. GMTX from $23 to $1.5.
+Gemini Therapeutics shares fell 4.9% to close at $1.36 on Monday.

 Check out other big price target changes here